BastiDood/doc-track/server/README.md

 # Running the Application

+To start the PostgreSQL instance, run the following setup script.

 ```bash
 # Initialize the database at the `data` folder (see `-D` flag).
 # The root user will be named `postgres` (see `-U` flag).